Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 But for now, pasta…and a quick one, too.
 Of course, there are other ingredients, too, like fresh Italian parsley, a whole lot of crushed red pepper and some anchovy paste, which adds a nice brininess but is very optional.

 I used a bucatini pasta but recipe tested this with rigatoni and it was splendid.
 So I like to think that this is the best type of recipe: a flexible one.
+This Meyer Lemon Bacon Bucatini Pasta is a winner–hope you love it!

-Meyer Lemon + Bacon Bucatini Pasta with Kale and CauliflowerPrint
+Meyer Lemon Bacon Bucatini Pasta

 - 4 slices Pure Farmland All-Natural Uncured Bacon